xdslproject/xdsl/README.md

 ## Generating executables through MLIR

 xDSL can generate executables using MLIR as the backend.
-To use this functionality, make sure to installed clang.
+To use this functionality, make sure to have clang, mlir-opt and mlir-translate installed and in the PATH.
+Clang can be installed by standard package managers (apt, pacman...), for MLIR follow [this](https://mlir.llvm.org/getting_started/) and run `ninja install` afterward.
 Given an input file `input.xdsl`, that contains IR with only the mirrored dialects found in `src/xdsl/dialects` (arith, builtin, cf, func, irdl, llvm, memref, and scf), run:

 ```bash
 ### Prints MLIR generic from to tmp.mlir